Anti-trust Settlement Cash on its Way to Retailers

 NRF and RILA were class representatives in the lawsuit.

-The payment represents the final large-scale disbursement of the $3.4 billion settlement in In re Visa Check/MasterMoney Antitrust Litigation.
-This week’s payments accelerate a payment schedule that was not set to end until 2012.
+The payment represents the final large-scale disbursement of the $3.4 billion settlement in regard to Visa Check/MasterMoney Antitrust Litigation.
+This month's payments accelerate a payment schedule that was not set to end until 2012.

 We would love your feedback!